 I love using my iPhone for video purposes.
 It does a fantastic job in a large variety of situations.
 Try not to forget that it’s there.
 Do pay attention to the settings as they must be accessed through the settings app in the iPhone (I really wish that I could change them on the fly from inside the camera app).

 The iPhone X will shoot at various framerate settings from 720p/30 frames per second (fps) to 4K/60fps.
 I should note that the 4K/60 option is not available in my Canon 5D Mark IV.
 So, in my case, this is a great tool!
 Be aware of the space required for the 4K/60 video though.
 Apple has a handy guide built into the settings screen showing you the space required for each framerate/resolution setting.

 In order to drastically increase the quality of your video, I recommend getting a gimbal for your phone.
 If I were to buy one today, I would gravitate toward the DJI OSMO Mobile.
+Click here to see it on the DJI website.
+Click here to see it on Amazon.
 This device, or one like it is designed to stabilize your footage giving it a much more polished, professional look.